 I went to a birthday party recently with my 3-year-old son.
 The party had it all: moon bounce, cake, face painting and — you guessed it — a clown.
-My son happens to be scared silly of clowns, so much so that I had to cajole him for almost a half hour in the driveway.
-And he wasn’t the only one who was frightened.
-There were at least another four or five kids who were similarly terrified.
-And I have to admit, I wouldn’t want to be alone in a room with a party clown.
-They just make me a little nervous.
+My son happens to be scared silly of clowns, so much so that I had to cajole him for 30 minutes in the driveway.
+And he wasn't the only one who was frightened.
+There were at least four or five other kids who were similarly terrified.
+And I have to admit, I wouldn't want to be alone in a room with a party clown.
+They just make me nervous.
 But why is that?

 Turns out being scared of clowns is relatively common.
 Coulrophobia is the intense fear of clowns.
 And though I can't say my son has it (he's also irrationally afraid of automatic doors and worms), I can definitely understand why.
 And so can psychologists.